-In recognition of the special contributions women writers make to our culture and society, The Rona Jaffe Foundation is giving its eighteenth annual Writers’ Awards under a program that identifies and supports women writers of exceptional talent.
+In recognition of the special contributions women writers make to our culture and society, The Rona Jaffe Foundation is giving its twenty-first annual Writers’ Awards under a program that identifies and supports women writers of exceptional talent.
 The emphasis is on those in the early stages of their writing careers.
 This unique program offers grants to writers of fiction, creative nonfiction, and poetry to make writing time available and provide assistance for such specific purposes as child care, research and related travel costs.

 Ms. Jaffe was the author of sixteen books, including Class Reunion, Family Secrets, The Road Taken, and The Room-Mating Season (2003).
 Her 1958 best-selling first novel, The Best of Everything, was reissued by Penguin in 2005.